 - i.
-The Old Main Street Tertiary Plan is a statement of policy intended to guide the re-development of the Old Main Street Neighbourhood.
-The Town may permit some flexibility in the interpretation of general policies, provided the intent of the Plan is maintained and the objectives and targets are achieved.

-- The Old Main Street Tertiary Plan shall be read in conjunction with the Town of Newmarket Official Plan.

-- iii.
-The schedules included in the Old

-Main Street Tertiary Plan are general.

-Minor adjustments to the boundaries

-of designations are permitted without

-amendment to this Plan, except where

-the designations are established by fixed

-boundaries, such as the existing street

-rights-of-way, or where they are specifically

-stated as fixed in the policies of this Plan.

-- iv.
-Minor variations from numerical requirements in this Plan, with the exception of permitted maximum building heights and densities, may be permitted

-- without amendment to the Old Main Street Tertiary Plan where it is demonstrated, through a site-specific application, to be appropriate, and provided that the general intent and applicable policies of this Plan are met. - iv.
-All development applications shall reference Section 16.1.16 of the Official Plan, as amended, for the requirements of a Complete Application.
+The Old Main Street Tertiary Plan is a statement of policy intended to guide the development of the Old Main Street Neighbourhood.
+The Town may permit some flexibility in the interpretation of general policies, provided the intent of the Plan is maintained and the objectives and targets are achieved. - ii.
+The Old Main Street Tertiary Plan shall be read in conjunction with the Town of Newmarket Official Plan. - The schedules included in the Old Main Street Tertiary Plan are general.
+Minor adjustments to the boundaries of designations are permitted without amendment to this Plan, except where the designations are established by fixed boundaries, such as the existing street rights-of-way, or where they are specifically stated as fixed in the policies of this Plan. - iv.
+Minor variations from numerical requirements in this Plan, with the exception of permitted maximum building heights and densities, may be permitted without amendment to the Old Main Street Tertiary Plan where it is demonstrated, through a site-specific application, to be appropriate, and provided that the general intent and applicable policies of this Plan are met.